Templates for Lean Project Portfolio Management™

 Brittany Jonaitis

-What Brittany Loves About Meisterplan
+What Brittany loves about Meisterplan

 The biggest value that Meisterplan gives us is the ability to communicate across the enterprise what’s being worked on.
 It adds transparency as to why things are stacked ranked, and it holds people accountable to decisions that were made.
 This has resulted in more projects being completed on time, and more projects being aligned to a strategy, because they were accurately prioritized.

-Senior Business Technology Leader, Certified Scrum Professional® (CSP)
+Brittany Leigh Jonaitis|Senior Business Technology Leader, Certified Scrum Professional® (CSP)

-What François Loves About Meisterplan
+What François loves about Meisterplan

 Meisterplan gives me an overview of our global IT project landscape.
 A step-by-step implementation enabled us to cope with the complexity of our project portfolio.
 When setting up our PMO, we oriented ourselves strongly towards Lean PPM.

-Head of Global IT PMO|Majorel|open_in_new
+François Czajkowski|Head of Global IT PMO|open_in_new

 Your battery is almost empty.